e-kneip/bbqudit/README.md

 # BBQudit

 BBQudit is a Python package that constructs and simulates qudit bivariate bicycle codes for any given bivariate polynomials over $GF(p)$.
 In particular, it provides the following features:
-- **Construction** - given two bivariate polynomials over $GF(p)$, initialise a qudit bivariate bicycle code, supplying parity check matrices, $H_X, H_Z$, logicals operators, and dictionaries with qudit connectivity.
+- **Construction** - given two bivariate polynomials over $GF(p)$, initialise a qudit bivariate bicycle code, supplying parity check matrices, $H_X, H_Z$, logicals operators, and qudit connectivity.
 - **Visualisation** - draw the Tanner graph of a qudit bivariate bicycle code.
-- **Simulation** - simulate a qudit bivariate bicycle code, under either code capacity (depolarising) or circuit-level noise models, and using a simple qudit decoder (Dijkstra + OSD).
+- **Simulation** - simulate a qudit bivariate bicycle code, under either code capacity (depolarising) or circuit-level noise models, using generalised qudit BP+OSD.
 # Demonstrations

 Here are some simple examples.